-Appendix C: Housing Trajectory (as at 1st April 2021)
+Appendix C: Housing Trajectory (as at 1st April 2021 updated for Main Modifications)

 Glossary

 Adopted Policies Map - This shows the sites identified for development and areas where particular policies apply.
 It will be updated as each part of the Development Plan is adopted.